ajtomato/JavaScript.and.JQuery.-.Interactive.Front-End.Web.Development/README.md

 Live & static nodelists:

 * In a live Nodelist, when your script updates the page, the Nodelist is updated at the same time.
 The methods beginning *getElementsBy_* return live Node lists.
 * In a static Nodelist when your script updates the page, the NodeList is not updated to reflect the changes made by the script.
-The new methods that begin *querySe1ector_* (which use CSS selector syntax) return static Nodelists.
+The new methods that begin *querySelector_* (which use CSS selector syntax) return static Nodelists.

 Traversing the DOM can be difficult because some browsers add a text node whenever they come across whitespace between elements.